CONTENTS

 supporting job growth.

-and Career Training’s budget protects Saskatchewan’s economy by building the
+Training’s budget protects Saskatchewan’s economy by building the workforce of

-workforce of tomorrow.
-By now you will have heard the Premier and other cabinet
+tomorrow.
+By now you will have heard the Premier and other cabinet colleagues

-colleagues of mine reference the pending 60 projects worth over $60 billion.
+of mine reference the pending 60 projects worth over $60 billion.
+Private

-Private investments like the recent announcement from Bell Canada of an AI
+investments like the recent announcement from Bell Canada of an AI [artificial

-[artificial intelligence] data centre here just outside of Regina, or northern
+intelligence] data centre here just outside of Regina, or northern mining

-mining projects like NexGen and Denison’s new greenfield uranium projects, and
+projects like NexGen and Denison’s new greenfield uranium projects, and Foran’s

-ensure that the labour market in Saskatchewan is not an impediment to its
+the labour market in Saskatchewan is not an impediment to its economic growth.

-economic growth.
-The latest job numbers from Statistics Canada show
+The latest job numbers from Statistics Canada show Saskatchewan’s labour market

-can do, Mr. Chair.
-That is why this budget is investing nearly 125 million
+Chair.
+That is why this budget is investing nearly 125 million in

 people, including $21.8 million for adult essential skills training which